Academic Fees and Financial Support

 - The University of Warwick will charge £9,000 a year for undergraduate degree courses.
 Students studying for a 2+2 degree will pay £6,000.

-- There are no upfront tuition costs.
-Students studying for their first higher education qualification can apply for a tuition fee loan for each year of their course.
+- Students studying for their first higher education qualification can apply for a tuition fee loan for each year of their course.

 - UK students can apply for living cost loans to help with expenses such as rent, food and books.